PhilaMkhungeki/PHIMKH25478_FTO2505_A_Phila_Mkhungeki_JSL03/README.md

 ## Important Prerequisite

-1. Before starting this challenge, make sure you have reviewed and corrected your JSL02 project using the provided solution.
-Your prompts for entering task details should be fully functional and include proper validation checks to ensure accurate user input.
+1. Reviewed and corrected JSL02 project using the provided solution.
-2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.
+2. Checked the project user stories in the student dashboard to make sure I understand what is required for each feature.

 ## Overview